drortirosh/old-www.opengsn.org/README.md

 In your browser simply use the network `Localhost 8545`.
 You may need to reset the account.

-You'll find Tabookey has cleverly deployed consistent addresses.
+You'll find GSN1 has cleverly deployed consistent addresses on all networks.

 | Role | Address | Description |
 | ---- | ------- | ----------- |